esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 - **Is the image purely decorative or not intended for users?**
 - **Is the image’s use not listed above or it’s unclear what  `alt`  text to provide?**

+Here's what Marcy thinks about the image descriptions in the header:
+> For these nav menu images, it could be argued either way if they contribute to the content of the menu.
+If you think a person using a screen reader would benefit from a description of the images in the MegaNav, add some alt text.
+Otherwise, set the alt to a blank string and the screen reader won’t announce it.

+> 💡Tip
+>For now, don’t worry about alt text on SVG images.
+There’s more on this in the Accessible Naming module in the Semantic Markup workshop.

 ## Useful resources